Summary

 75 Minute(s)

-• Pull the first student aside (if possible, into a hallway or other space where a conversation can be had at a normal level without being heard) and tell them the following phrase: "The dodo bird was a flightless bird that laid one egg until humans arrived" to the first student.
+Pull the first student aside, preferably in a space like the hallway where your conversation can be had at a normal level without being overheard.
+Tell the student the phrase, “The dodo bird was a flightless bird that laid one egg until humans arrived.”
+Have the student return to their spot in the classroom.

-• Instruct the first student to whisper the same phrase to the student next to them.
-They can only say the phrase once.
+Once you and the student return to the classroom, have the first student whisper the same phrase to the student next to them.
+Remind them that they may only say the phrase once.

-• Have the last student in the chain announce to the whole class what they heard.
+Have the last student announce the phrase they heard to the whole class.

-Pass out the attached Addie’s Story Video Questions handout for PBS’s Hunting the Nightmare Bacteria.
-Go to slide 6, and have students answer the questions as they follow along with the video.
-You may want to preview the handout before starting the video.
+Pass out one copy of the attached Addie’s Story Video Questions handout to each student.
+Go to slide 6 and introduce the PBS video, Hunting the Nightmare Bacteria.
+Then, begin the video and have students answer the questions on the handout as they follow along.

-After viewing the video, pass out the attached Addie’s Story S-I-T Activity handout.
-Go to slide 7 and have students complete the handout using the S-I-T (Surprising, Interesting, Troubling) strategy.
-This task includes aspects of the Chain Notes Strategy as well.
-Instruct students to individually identify one surprising fact or idea, one interesting fact or idea, and one troubling fact or idea from the video.
+After the conclusion of the video, pass out the attached Addie’s Story S-I-T Activity handout.
+Go to slide 7 and have students complete the handout using the S-I-T (Surprising, Interesting, Troubling) instructional strategy.
+Have students individually identify one surprising fact or idea, one interesting fact or idea, and one troubling fact or idea from the video.
+Allow approximately 10–15 minutes for students to add their initial responses.

 Explore